smashmath/smashmath/_posts/2022-01-12-newnormalized.md

 description: The fastest way for a computer, and a fast way by hand.
 comments: true
 importance: 3
+categories: differential-equations
-tags: normalized-solutions differential-equations
+tags: normalized-solutions
 authors:
-  - name: Grant F.
+  - name: Taylor F.
     url: ""
     affiliations:
       name: None